 By Madeline Klein on July 3, 2018 in life hacks

 It’s that time of year.
-The time to hit the road at 5:00 on a Friday and head to your favorite camping spot.
+The time to hit the road and head to your favorite camping spot.
 Once you get there you can unplug, relax, and enjoy the great outdoors.

 1. Get a cross breeze